jakobo/rfc/text/0001-using_rfcs.md

 > **Open Question:** Who can declare that an RFC is entering its Final Feedback phase?

-> **Open Question:** What is the decision process in your company for resolving an RFC?
-It could be a meeting or an up/down vote by N individuals in your company.
+> **Open Question:** What is the decision process going to be for resolving an RFC?
+It could be a meeting or an up/down vote by N individuals in the company.

 ## Adoption
 When an RFC is chosen for distribution, it will be given a numeric ID corresponding with the next sequence in the `/text` directory (This is why your file was `0000-my_feature_name` originally).
 While this does not guarantee the opinion is widely adopted, it does ensure that it has the support of the individuals accountable for the domain relevant to the RFC.